Summary of Main College Norms1

 Outside groups or College interest groups are not allowed meetings in the Common Room without the permission of the Master.
 Stereos are not permitted in the Common Room.

 Non-Members are not permitted to use College computers.
 Members must not give their password to others.
 Members must not add software to the hard disk.
 At regular intervals, the hard disk is cleared of all files.
 Games must not be played on the computers.

 Members are responsible for damage to their rooms, their floor, or to the College and for damage caused by their guests.
-Bonds are levied for damage.
-Charges are made for staff time in the case of vandalism.
+Charges are made for staff time and repair costs in the case of vandalism.

-Possession and use of illegal drugs is prohibited and a matter for the Police, and will result in exclusion from the College.
+Possession and use of illegal drugs (including unprescribed controlled medications) is prohibited and a matter for the Police, and will result in exclusion from the College.